clearcare/policies/source/sections/07-systems_access_policy.md

    1. The Security Officer initiates the review of user access by creating a task in the Teamwork project: Compliance Review Activity (CRA).
    2. The Security Officer, or a Privacy Officer, is assigned to review levels of access for each Cloudticity workforce member.
    3. If user access is found during review that is not in line with the least privilege principle, the process below is used to modify user access and notify the user of access changes.
 Once those steps are completed, the access is then reviewed again.
-   4. Once the review is completed, the Security Officer approves or rejects the task.
+   4. Once the review is complete, the Security Officer approves or rejects the task.
 If the task is rejected, it goes back for further review and documentation.
    5. If the task is approved, the Security Officer then marks the task as Complete, adding any pertinent notes required.
    6. Review of user access is monitored on a quarterly basis using Teamwork reporting to assess compliance with above policy.
 5. Any Cloudticity workforce member can request change of access using the process outlined in [§7.2](07-systems_access_policy.md#72-access-establishment-and-modification).